 When choosing a solicitor to deal with brain injury claims, it is very important to choose one who is a specialist in the area with extensive experience in these types of claims.

 Brain injury claims are more complex than most other injury cases and require your solicitor to work with you and your family to establish the exact nature and extent of your injury and how it affects your life.
 The advice given to you will be tailored to your specific circumstances, and your solicitor will instruct the right experts to access and value your claim.
-Your solicitor will guide you through every step in the process.
+Your solicitor will guide you through every step in the brain injury claim process.

 Immediate steps to take